open-power/hostboot/src/usr/diag/prdf/common/plat/p10/ClockDomainAnalysis.md

 high, then set low) the corresponding bits in `ROOT_CTRL5[6:7]`.
 Note that this will clear the corresponding bits in `RCS_SENSE_1[0:3]` and `RCS_SENSE_1[16]`.

+### `ROOT_CTRL3` [00050013][]: Root Control 3 register

+When transient error recovery fails, PRD will use this register to enable the alternate ref clock mode.
+See details below.

 ### `ROOT_CTRL5` [00050015][]: Root Control 5 register

 As referenced above, this is used to clear errors in the `RCS_SENSE_1` register.